-Even better, the candidate makes it clear that he was selected by his manager for this leadership responsibility (shows trust of manager).
-He also manages to convey excitement about not just managing the process, but improving it.
+Even better, the candidate makes it clear that he was selected by his manager for this leadership responsibility (shows the trust of the manager).
+He also manages to convey excitement about not just managing the process but improving it.

 Example Approach Bullets

 - I spoke with my manager and my colleagues and senior managers about what they wanted from these reports, what was working, what was inefficient.